Questions Your SEO Consultant Should Be Able to Answer

 Ask Questions in an Absence of a Crystal Ball

 In the world of ever-changing online advertising trends, the competitors make each other come up with the most efficient SEO strategies that will earn their website a stellar Google ranking.
 As this effort requires timely utilization of both funds and personnel, you surely want to have only the best allies by your side.
 Help yourself by posing these questions to a prospective SEO consultant and try to read carefully into each answer, as they are the only thing allowing you to peek into your site’s future, in an absence of a functional crystal ball.

 1. How do you plan on improving my site’s search engine rankings?

 No matter what strategy is presented in terms of keyword identification or link building, the answer you want to hear is that the consultant understands that having a quality SEO is a process which has to start with the initial SEO review of your website.
-This approach will allow for identification of areas that can be fixed for immediate results, or in order to tackle any issue that currently plagues your website’s rankings.
-This can, for example include taking care of pages containing errors or dysfunctional links.
-Once these initial steps have been taken care of, you can proceed with improving URLs, page headings, tags and link setups.
+This approach will allow for the identification of areas that can be fixed for immediate results, or in order to tackle any issue that currently plagues your website’s rankings.
+This can, for example, include taking care of pages containing errors or dysfunctional links.
+Once these initial steps have been taken care of, you can proceed with improving URLs, page headings, tags, and link setups.
 Speaking of links, make sure to ask a separate question about them.

 2. What’s your strategy for handling links?

 Search engines feature algorithms that love to target backlinks.
 In that context, SEO consultants will have to explain how they plan to handle the link building process for your website in an attempt to give it the rankings it deserves.
 This strategy will have to start from a premise that the quality of backlinks is a highly variable category, not unlike what we experience with roads and motorways on a daily basis.
 Having a single quality backlink can pay off more than having a myriad of lower quality ones.